 To start, senior citizens tend to be more trusting than younger adults.
 A study from Northwestern University researchers examined nearly 200,000 people ages 14 to 99.
 They found that the older subjects were far more likely to trust a stranger than their younger counterparts.
 This study affirms that seniors are less likely to differentiate a genuine appeal or opportunity from one that is malicious or fraudulent.

 Second, many senior citizens often live alone, and such loneliness is easy for scammers to exploit.
-For example, if a scammer was to reach out to an older person via phone, that elderly individual is more likely than a person in their mid 20s to end up talking to the bad actor.
+For example, if a scammer was to reach out to an older person via phone, that elderly individual is more likely than a person in their mid-20s to end up talking to the bad actor.
 In most cases, this is simply because they want companionship.

-In the first of its kind study, researchers from the Keck School of Medicine of USC found individuals over the age of 50 who described themselves as lonely or reported having strained personal relationships are more likely to fall victim to financial fraud
+In the first of its kind study, researchers from the Keck School of Medicine of USC found individuals over the age of 50 who described themselves as lonely or reported having strained personal relationships are more likely to fall victim to financial fraud.

 And as we know, senior citizens are far from digital natives.
 Many lack the digital sophistication that is inherent to older Gen Xers, millennials, and Gen Z to guard against stealthy scammers.